newpatiente2e/docs/docs/10-intro.md

 1. Surgery admin verifies registration and adds to the doctors patient management system.
 1. Data is stored in patient system.
 1. Document data analyzed and translated.
+1. New patient registration records are available to the surgery's nurse and doctor.

 ![The image shows the registration process](../static/img/registration_process.png)